 Comprehensive Coverage and Bodily Injury Limits

 You should always carry bodily injury coverage if you own a vehicle.
 It’s the insurance that protects you when someone else is injured in an accident.
-Most states require all drivers carry bodily injury coverage within a certain limit with their insurance policy, and it’s for good reason.
+Most states require all drivers to carry bodily injury coverage within a certain limit with their insurance policy, and it’s for good reason.
 If you carry this coverage in addition to your comprehensive policy, you’re going to find you’re protected financially from the injuries sustained by others in an accident.

 Comprehensive Coverage and Property Damage Limits